Alexis von Roenne: Death

-Background information
+Operation Mincemeat

-Historian Ben Macintyre's 2010 book Operation Mincemeat, provides additional specifics about the involvement of von Roenne in the ruse played on the Germans during the Second World War by the British.
+Author Ben Macintyre's 2010 book Operation Mincemeat, provides additional specifics about the involvement of von Roenne in the ruse played on the Germans during the Second World War by the British.
 Forged documents claimed that the Allies would invade Greece and Sardinia before the invasion of Sicily, leading Germany to divert important assets to that area.
 The Baron was said to have vouched for the authenticity of the documents and also accepted other hoaxes used by the Allies during the war.

-According to Macintyre,"he faithfully passed on every deception ruse fed to him, accepted the existence of every bogus unit regardless of evidence, and inflated forty-four divisions in Britain to an astonishing eighty-nine."
+According to Macintyre, he faithfully passed on every deception ruse fed to him, accepted the existence of every bogus unit regardless of evidence, and inflated forty-four divisions in Britain to an astonishing eighty-nine.

+Macintyre would suggest the view that von Roenne was not actually "duped", saying:

+Von Roenne ... may have chosen to believe the fake documents for an entirely different reason: because he loathed Hitler, wanted to undermine the Nazi war effort, and was intent on passing false information to the high command in the certain knowledge that it was wholly false and extremely damaging.

 A report published by The Independent adds additional perspective on von Roenne's work during the war.
-"Colonel Baron Alexis von Roenne, in charge of Fremde Heere West (FHW), the western intelligence arm, who had built his reputation on predicting Allied behaviour early in the war, was wrong on almost every important count other than to discount an invasion of Norway.
+Colonel Baron Alexis von Roenne, in charge of Fremde Heere West (FHW), the western intelligence arm, who had built his reputation on predicting Allied behaviour early in the war, was wrong on almost every important count other than to discount an invasion of Norway.
 He was fooled by the fantasy invasion of the Pas-de-Calais and was convinced that the fictitious British Fourth Army in Scotland existed and was about to be redeployed to Kent.

-However, Macintyre would contest the view that von Roenne was "duped", saying:

-"It is quite possible that Lieutenant Colonel Alexis Baron von Roenne did not believe the Mincemeat deception for an instant."